-Senior Citizens - South Carolina Senior citizens, those who are age 60 and over and legal residents of the state, who wish to take courses tuition-free at The Citadel are eligible to enroll as a degree-seeking or non-degree seeking student on a space available basis.
+Senior Citizens - South Carolina Senior citizens, those who are age 60 and over and legal residents of the state, who wish to take courses at The Citadel are eligible to enroll as a degree-seeking or non-degree seeking student on a space available basis.
 If a student wishes to pursue a degree, they must submit an application for the program of study and follow the appropriate admissions protocol.
-Up to 8 credit hours taken as a non-degree seeking student may be transferred into the program.
-Proof of age (SC Driver's License) is required at the time of application to be awarded free tuition.
+Proof of age (SC Driver's License) is required at the time of application.